 A gentle county shaped by storybook towns, lowland rivers, and big, peaceful skies.

-Suffolk offers a softer kind of outdoor adventure.
-Footpaths lead through meadows and fields, between medieval villages and old market towns, along riverbanks and quiet estuaries.
-It’s a place of slow transitions — where inland farmland meets the sea, and each bend in the trail reveals a centuries-old church, a timber-framed hall, or a glimpse of open water.
+Suffolk offers a softer kind of outdoor adventure — where walking holidays and self-guided travel unfold through meadows, river valleys, and coastal landscapes.
+Footpaths lead between medieval villages and market towns, along the River Stour, and across the quiet estuaries that define the county’s serene pace of life.
+It’s a place of slow transitions, where inland farmland meets the sea and every bend in the trail reveals a centuries-old church, a timber-framed hall, or a glimpse of open water.

 Quiet countryside walking along the River Stour, through Constable Country — the landscapes captured in 19th-century paintings.
 Visit Flatford, East Bergholt, and Sudbury.